-A: The new 95-gallon, rolling wildlife resistant containers are manufactured by Rehirg Pacific Company.
+A: The new 95-gallon, rolling wildlife resistant containers are manufactured by Rehrig Pacific Company.
 Containers weigh 45lbs and are 42.75” high, 30.25” wide, and 34.5” deep.
 Wheels are extra-large and field tested for compatibility with northern climates.

-The containers are certified by the International Grizzly Bear Committee (IGBC) as bear resistant.
+The containers are certified by the Interagency Grizzly Bear Committee (IGBC) as bear resistant.
 IGBC certification means the containers have met minimum standards related to the effort which must be expended by grizzly bears to access the container’s contents.

 Additionally, the container is designed with residents in mind – an ergonomic locking mechanism allows the container to be easily opened by humans with one hand, but prevents bears, birds and other wildlife from accessing its contents.
 The locking mechanism also prevents lost lids and trash being blown around during wind events.